Combination Chemotherapy in Treating Patients with Classical Hodgkin Lymphoma

 III.
 To explore the association between thymus and activation regulated chemokine (TARC), total metabolic tumor volume, stage, risk group and treatment response.

-IV.
-To obtain baseline testing by St. Jude Lifetime Study (SJLIFE) to allow for enhanced survivorship follow-up.
+VI.
+To obtain baseline testing by St. Jude Lifetime Study (SJLIFE) to allow for enhanced survivorship follow-up:

 In all arms, patients may receive filgrastim subcutaneously (SC) or IV if they become neutropenic until absolute neutrophil count (ANC) is acceptable.